 We’ve all seen it – pet parents who waltz into dog parks and let their canines run amok without any consideration.
 Here’s how hormones and training play a role in this social environment, and what you can do to keep your pup safe.

 The dog park can be an idyllic setting for you and your canine buddy: dogs happily playing and running freely while owners discuss common issues with fellow dog lovers, plastic bags and leash in hand.
 But thrusting dogs together at a dog park can bring its share of problems, including aggression.
 Add to this the fact that dogs may or may not be neutered, and the social mix may become even more unpredictable.

 In the United States, over 80% of owned dogs have been neutered (termed “gonadectomy”).
 This renders them incapable of reproducing and helps to address the dog overpopulation problem.
 Removing the gonads also removes the gonadal hormones, and researchers are coming to understand that the lack of natural hormones is related to a long list of health and behavior issues in neutered dogs¹.
 That is why a growing number of dog owners prefer to preserve their dog’s hormones for long-term health and wellbeing.
 This may entail leaving the dog intact, which can work with appropriate oversight to avoid unwanted pregnancies.
-There are also methods to sterilize dogs while preserving hormones – vasectomy for males and hysterectomy for females.
+There are also methods to sterilize dogs while preserving hormones.
 Dogs receiving hormone-sparing sterilization cannot reproduce but have the health benefits of normal lifetime hormones.

 So how does all this play out at the dog park?
 The first two factors to consider are quite simple:

 - A female in heat is going to attract a great deal of attention from other dogs and this off-leash environment is probably not the best place for her.

 - Owners of intact males entering a dog park should ask others if their female dog is spayed, so that owners can be vigilant to any issues.